TOP

 Day 17: Departure:

-After breakfast and depending on the time of your departure flight you can enjoy shopping or sightseeing in Kathmandu before transfer to the international airport.
+After breakfast and depending on your flight time, you may enjoy some last-minute sightseeing or shopping before transferring to the international airport.

 Contact Back